 Does poking tiny little holes into your face with needles sound insane?
 Is this another 'beauty fad' or are there real benefits to be had for your skin...

-For this article I am focusing on the 'Home-Care' derma roller (also known as a Micro-needle Roller, Collagen Induction Therapy (CIT), Micro-needler or a Skin Roller) This is a revolutionary hand-held device for use on your face, neck and hands.
+For this article I am focusing on the 'Home-Care' derma roller (also known as a Micro-needle Roller, Collagen Induction Therapy (CIT), Micro-needler, or a Skin Roller) This is a revolutionary hand-held device for use on your face, neck, and hands.
 Body Rollers are also available and have a larger needle size.

 Micro-Needling - Lowdown

-Micro-needling naturally increases blood flow and activates the growth of new cells, your skins absorption of topically applied vitamins, enzymes, lipids and other nourishing ingredients is greatly enhanced.
+Micro-needling naturally increases blood flow and activates the growth of new cells, your skin's absorption of topically applied vitamins, enzymes, lipids, and other nourishing ingredients is greatly enhanced.
 They can be used twice a week for up to one hundred times (then heads should be replaced).
-After use, the rollers have to be cleaned in hot tap water and shaken dry, personally I also soak my roller in a mix of water with Tea Tree essential oil for a while then let it air dry and place it back into it's container.
+After use, the rollers have to be cleaned in hot tap water and shaken dry, personally I also soak my roller in a mix of water with Tea Tree essential oil for a while then let it air dry and place it back into the container.
 This helps keep the roller clean and protects the needles.
 Roller cleansers are also available.

 TIMELINE IN THE DEVELOPMENT OF MICRO-NEEDLING

 1995 - Orentreich and Orentreich described subcision or dermal needling for scars